mcsuGH/bookmark_manager_day2/README.md

 As a user
 So that I can easily access the websites I use regularly I would like to see a list of bookmarks

+As a user
+So that I can easily access the websites I use regularly I would like to add to my list of bookmarks

 ```

 ## Domain Model